HITS-AIN/GPCCPaper/README.md

 # GPCCPaper

-❗Following the recent update [GPCC.jl](https://github.com/HITS-AIN/GPCC.jl), the instructions below are no longer up to date❗ An update will follow in the new next few days.
+❗Following the recent updated [GPCC.jl](https://github.com/HITS-AIN/GPCC.jl), the instructions below are no longer up to date❗
+An update will follow soon.

 ## ℹ What is this?